 “Let this be confidential between us, men,” Espino interjected.
 “The captain divorced his lady ten years ago.
 Had a sultry Korean wife who ran off with a military police officer at Camp McClellan, Alabama.
 This, while Cardenas was on assignment in Germany.”

-“Ouch, that hurts,” said Dacosta, a young, blondish guy with premature wrinkles all over his face.
+“Ouch, that hurts,” said Dacosta, a young, blondish guy with premature wrinkles all over his face and receding hairline.
+Duquel figured he was about 22.
 Meanwhile, Papio ruffled around some more and kicked the sand.
 Duquel saw he was of a short temper.

 “I’m going to fetch my M-60 and let out a burst.
 See if we can get some service around here,” Papio yelped.

 “Pipe down, prieto,” ordered Espino.
 “Ain’t no cold beer for you in the stockade either.
-This could be the captain played a dirty joke on us.
+Maybe the captain played a dirty joke on us.
 No suds in this place.
-Let’s walk back to the Depot and hitchhike a ride to Chu Lai.
+Let’s walk back to the Depot and hitch a ride back to Chu Lai.
 Better yet, let me go to the beach gate and talk to the MPs about a shuttle.”

 Espino walked away quickly.
 Duquel began to assess the Tiki Bar.
 It did seem like a place of dark humor.
 He took notice of the adornments.
-The typical touristy pole with arrows to different directions pointed to battlefields in Vietnam.
-On the countertop sat a large malaria pill flask filled with live bullets.
+The typical tourist pole with arrows to different directions pointed to battlefields in Vietnam.
+On the countertop sat a discarded malaria pill flask filled with live bullets.
 The label read: Birth Control Pills – Vietnam.

 “Fuck this shit,” said Galan.
 He pulled a hidden grenade from one of the deep fatigue’s pockets.
 “I’m going on a search and capture mission for that refrigerator shack our hippie friend mentioned.”